-Get to know president of Mentor City, Shawn Mintz.
+Get to know LifeSpeak expert and mentoring guru Shawn Mintz.

 We have all heard the word “mentoring”, but many of us don’t know what it means in the business world.
 Can you explain?